 Make a tax-deductible donation

-Establish a Giving Account and then donate cash, stocks or non-publicly traded assets such as private business interests, cryptocurrency and private company stock to be eligible for an immediate tax deduction.
+Establish a Giving Account and then donate cash, stocks, or non-publicly traded assets such as private business interests, cryptocurrency, and private company stock to be eligible for an immediate tax deduction.
 A contribution to a donor-advised fund is an irrevocable commitment to charity; the funds cannot be returned to the donor or any other individual or used for any purpose other than grantmaking to charities.

 Grow your donation, tax-free

-While you're deciding which charities to support, your donation can potentially grow, making available even more money for charities.
+While you're deciding which charities to support, your donation can potentially grow, making available even more money for giving.
 Most sponsoring organizations have a variety of investment options from which you can recommend an investment strategy for your charitable dollars.

 Support charities you love, now or over time

-You can support virtually any IRS-qualified public charity with grant recommendations from the donor-advised fund—from your local homeless shelter to your alma mater or religious institution.
+You can support any eligible IRS-qualified public charity with grant recommendations from the donor-advised fund—from your local homeless shelter to your alma mater or religious institution.
 The public charity sponsoring your account will conduct due diligence to ensure the funds granted go to an IRS-qualified public charity and are used for charitable purposes.
 A Fidelity Charitable Giving Account is a great way to support charities you love at a pace that is comfortable for you.